Table of Contents

 - 4% decreased bone mineral density

-- observational studies show a decreased BMI of -1.49 in vegetarians compare to omnivores and interventional studies show a loss in body weight of 3.4-4.6kg when adopting a vegetarian diet
+- observational studies show a decreased body mass index of -1.49 in vegetarians compare to omnivores and interventional studies show a loss in body weight of 3.4-4.6 kg when adopting a vegetarian diet

 - no influence on c-reactive protein (a measure of inflammation)